CHRS Knowledge Base

 Adjustments

-Expand or collapse content What are Adjustments for?
+What are Adjustments for?

 CSU Expenditure Adjustments when you need to create an after-the-fact journal correction in CHRS to keep CHRS and CFS in sync after LCD has already produced (and typically exported) the payroll accounting lines.